AnupamKris/AnupamKris/readme.md

 <h1 align="center">Hi 👋, I'm Anupam Krishna</h1>
 <h3 align="center">A passionate developer from India</h3>
 <p>
-I am a developer interested in any form of programming.
-I am mostly self taught and have a very good grasp in WebDev and Python.
-I like to explore the new and upcoming technologies and try them out.
-I also learnt Blender, Unity, Unreal Engine as a hobby.
+I am a passionate software engineer with a strong foundation in Artificial Intelligence and Data Science.
+While largely self-taught, I have developed a very good grasp in both Web Development (including Full Stack technologies like Next.js, React, Vue, Svelte, Nuxt, FastAPI, and PostgreSQL) and Python.
+I thrive on exploring and implementing new and upcoming technologies.
+Beyond core development, I enjoy delving into related fields as a hobby, having gained experience with Blender, Unity, and Unreal Engine.

-As a full-stack developer with an expertise in Python, I like to build tools and utilities that could help in making the repetitive tasks easy.
-With expertise in both front-end and back-end technologies, I can build robust, scalable applications from the ground up.
-At the same time, I'm constantly exploring the latest advancements in machine learning and data science, using these tools to extract insights and drive innovation.
-Whether working independently or as part of a team, I'm always eager to tackle new challenges and push the boundaries of what's possible.
-Let's connect and explore how we can work together to create something truly exceptional.
+As a versatile developer with expertise spanning full-stack development and Python, I am particularly interested in building tools and utilities that streamline repetitive tasks.
+My proficiency in both front-end and back-end technologies allows me to architect and build robust, scalable applications from concept to deployment, as demonstrated by my work on platforms like hiringday.ai.
+Concurrently, I am deeply engaged in exploring the latest advancements in machine learning and data science, leveraging these tools to extract insights and drive innovation in areas like GenAI and Agentic AI.
+I am always eager to tackle new challenges and push the boundaries of what's possible, whether working independently or as part of a team.
+Let's connect and explore how we can collaborate to create something truly exceptional.
 </p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anupamkris&label=Profile%20views&color=0e75b6&style=flat" alt="anupamkris" /> </p>

-- 🌱 I’m currently learning **Svelte, TensorFlow**
+- 🌱 I’m currently learning **Posthog, Pydantic AI**

-- 💬 Ask me about **React, Vue, OpenCV, GenAI**

 - 📫 How to reach me **anupamkris13262@gmail.com**